 - What different types of therapy treatments are offered?

 - Is the staff qualified to treat both addiction and mental health issues?

 The answers they provide will help you determine if the program is right for you or a loved one.

 Cost & Insurance Options

-Some inpatient programs cost much more than others, but all addiction treatment programs offer different services that will affect the price.
+Some residential facilities cost much more than others, but all programs offer different services that will affect the price.
 The cost will generally fluctuate depending on the length of a patient’s stay and if they require medically assisted detox.